gerbenvoshol/shvault/README.md

   -q             Type vault entry using prompt
   -f             Find and replace for vault templates using the following format find:replace -l             List all entries
-  -h             Show this help message
+  -n             Generate a NanoID thet can be used as key -k <password>  Provide a new password for the database -h             Show this help message

 Examples: